 There are significant socio-legal issues including rape, domestic violence, acid attacks, and sedition about which we need to create awareness among the people.
 Sometimes, in the courtroom, such discussions are made or such decisions are made which become landmarks, for example in the case of Aruna Shanbaug which centered on the predicament of dying patients with terminal illnesses, the Nirbhaya Rape case, or Laxmi vs. Union of India discussing the plight of acid attack victims.

 Q.2 How it is important for the public in terms of law-related knowledge?

-Q.3 Should Entertainment media needs make & present serious drama courtroom-related activities?
-How it will change people’s attitudes while people still want to avoid going to court for justice!
+Q.3 Should Entertainment media need to make & present serious drama courtroom-related activities?
+How it will change people’s attitudes while people still want to avoid going to court for justice?

 Q.4 In your opinion, have the films properly presented the importance of the courtroom?

-Q.5 Is there any scope for improvement & awareness in crimes related acts and the process of seeking justice and judicial processes via films?
+Q.5 Is there any scope for improvement & awareness in crime-related acts and the process of seeking justice and judicial processes via films?